dendronhq/dendron-docs/vault/pkg.plugin-core.dev.md

 Highly highly avoid adding concrete imports into `IDendronExtension` since that will likely just re-introduce circular dependencies.
 Follow the [Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) "Depend upon abstractions not concretions".

+### Is the extension registered for ExtensionProvider?

+The extension is registered with the `ExtensionProvider` during the initialization.
+For code that may run during initialization, they may be running before the extension has been registered.

+If you are writing code that has to be able to run before the extension has initialized, you can check `ExtensionProvider.isRegistered()` to check if the extension has been registered yet or not.
+This is not required for most code, in most cases you can just assume that the extension has been initialized (for example, most commands are registered so that they can't be used before the extension is initialized).

 ### Cleaning up artifacts

 Compiled javascript doesn't get deleted from `plugin-core/out` which means that deleting a typescript file won't remove it from the compiled javascript.
 If you are seeing an error that you can't explain, try deleting the `out` folder by running the following command